abh2050/bostonhousepricing/README.md

 #### Model Training
 For this analysis, we will be using the Linear Regression Model.

-...
-[Python code for model training, evaluation, and prediction]

 ### Prediction on a Single Dataset
 We can further use this model to do prediction on a single dataset which can be a user input or a new dataset.